Earth Sciences (ESCI)

 Credits: 3

 This course investigates the physical and biogeochemical processes that determine the composition of seawater.
 Topics include biological effects on chemistry, ocean nutrient cycles, air-sea gas exchange, radiogenic and stable isotopes as tracers of ocean processes, sediment and trace-metal chemistry.
-Prereq: one year of college chemistry and calculus or permission.
+One year each of calculus and chemistry required.

 Grade Mode: Letter Grading